(go to FAQ page)

 - Tamp all firmly into place.

-- Spread a layer of hardwood mulch (3″ max).
+- Spread about a 2″ layer of hardwood mulch (3″ max).

 - Keep soil & mulch off top of rootball, so plant can breathe.